pieroproietti/penguins-eggs/README.md

 At the moment eggs uses the default fast compression, which provides a faster compression speed, for the final compression it is worth using the ```--max``` flag to get more compressed ISOs.

-In addition to the description of the commands in this README, you can consult the [Penguins' eggs official book](#penguins-eggs-official-book).
+In addition to the description of the commands in this README, you can consult the [Penguins' eggs official guide](#penguins-eggs-official-book).

 # Commands
 <!-- commands -->